brookescarlett/yalof-lecturenotes-intro-to-the-dom/more-notes.md

     * Browser turns strings into objects, converts to Browser code
   * Javascript is a language created to manipulate the DOM

+  * You write code that interacts with Browser APIs: Collection of methods that you can call on.
+Defined, standardized way to interact with the DOM.
+Everything that's given to us by the document is given to us by the DOM API.
+  * Code written adhering to JS Standard Library
+  * Code compiled by a JS Engine (Chrome uses v8)
+  * Browser turns strings into objects, converts to Browser code

 * What's the structure of the DOM?
   * An upside-down tree; where the root is the Document
   * Every node on the tree (except the root) has parent and child elements